 \begin{remark} It is straightforward to check, using the definition of the action of the $T_i$'s in \eqref{Heckeaction}, that \eqref{a} is equivalent to the statement that if $\mu_i>\mu_{i+1}$,

 Similarly, \eqref{b} is equivalent to the statement that if $\mu_i=\mu_{i+1}$,

 In other words, when $\mu_i=\mu_{i+1}$, $F_{\mu}(\mathbf{x}; q, t)$ is symmetric in $x_i$ and $x_{i+1}$. \end{remark}

 The structure of this paper is as follows.
-In \cref{circular}, we prove that the $F_{\mu}$'s satisfy \eqref{c}, the circular symmetry, and in \cref{inductive}, we use induction to prove that all multiline queues satisfy \eqref{aa} and \eqref{bb}.
+In \cref{circular}, we prove that the $F_{\mu}$'s satisfy \eqref{c}, the circular symmetry, and in \cref{inductive}, we use induction to prove that all multiline queue generating functions satisfy \eqref{aa} and \eqref{bb}.
 This completes the proof of our main results.
 In \cref{sec:comparison} we show that our polynomials $F_{\mu}$ agree with certain \emph{permuted basement Macdonald polynomials}, and we compare the number of terms in our formula versus the Haglund-Haiman-Loehr formula for $E_{\lambda}$.
-In \cref{sec:tableau} we give a bijection between multiline queues and some tableaux we call \emph{queue tableaux}; the latter are equivalent to permuted basement tableaux precisely when $\mu$ is a composition with all parts distinct.
-Finally in \cref{MAHA} we sketch a proof of \cref{ASEP-f}.
+In \cref{sec:tableau} we give a bijection between multiline queues and some tableaux we call \emph{queue tableaux}; the latter coincide with permuted basement tableaux precisely when $\mu$ is a composition with all parts distinct.

 .2cm